ralfstuckert/pdfbox-layout/README.md

 * paragraphs
 * pagination

-See the examples for more information on the usage.
+See the examples for more information on the usage, or browse the [javadoc](https://jitpack.io/com/github/ralfstuckert/pdfbox-layout/pdfbox2-layout/0.2.0/javadoc/).

 ## Supports pdfbox 1.8.x and 2.x
 The library comes in two flavors: one for Apache pdfbox 1.8.x, and the other for pdfbox 2.x